Cumulo-pro/cumulo-gnoland-infra/metrics/Gnoland_TM2_Metrics.md

 ### Metric: `inbound_peers_gauge`

 **Description:**
-A gauge representing the current number of inbound P2P connections — peers that have connected to this node from the network.
+A gauge representing the current number of inbound P2P connections, peers that have connected to this node from the network.

 **Prometheus Query Examples:**
 ```promql